 - Developer Guides for developing and validating integrations between

 your player and Pulse for ad serving:

-- Pulse SDKs (high level SDKs) for HTML5, Android, iOS and tvOS.
+- Pulse SDKs for HTML5, Android, iOS, and tvOS

-- SDK reference documentation (both Pulse and Core SDKs).
+- SDK reference documentation for Pulse SDKs and HTML5 Core SDK

 - Developer Guides for accessing and handling data in Pulse:

 - Add-on integrations for adding third-party functionality to your integration:

 - Knowledge Base Articles

 - Pulse Help Desk: use the Technical Support portal to report problems, ask Pulse related questions, request account configuration changes, or suggest a feature request.
 See INVIDI Pulse Help Desk User Guide for more information.